FBW23/ds-deployment-series/TASK_1.md

   - Create a Cluster (will take some minutes to complete)
   - Setup a user
     - necessary for remote connection
-    - please use for the same "string" for username and password -> makes it much easier to test
+    - please use for the same "string" for username and password -> e.g. username: user123 and password: user123 -> makes it much easier to test
   - Setup Network Access > IP Whitelist > Access from everywhere

 - Connect to your Atlas DB using Compass (tab "Connect")